Bryteflow/bryteflow-Workshop/content/2_ModuleTwo_Setup/22_CreateAWorkspace.md

 - Data Reconciliation, High Availability, resiliency and scaling with terabytes of data is built into the software.

 We will launch BryteFlow Standard Edition from AWS Marketplace from the AWS account.
 There are a few steps to complete to set this up:

-  - Launch BryteFlow from AWS Marketplace
-  - Create an IAM role for your workspace
-  - Attach the IAM role to your workspace
-  - Configure workshop specific requirements

 ### Launch BryteFlow Standard Edition <!-- MODIFY THIS HEADING -->